 Applying for a mortgage is a tough decision to make, especially when you have a spouse and/or kids.
-There are cases when in fact it’s best to apply for a mortgage on your own.
+There are cases when in fact it’s best to apply for a mortgage without your spouse.
 We’ll tell you all there is to know about mortgages and what helps you get your application approved, or what could get it dismissed.

 Although starting a marriage and looking for a home might be a dream come true for most of us, applying for a mortgage is a rational decision to make.
 This takes time and ultimately, it might be smarter to apply separately for it.

-So, let’s see when it’s the best time to take a mortgage without your spouse:
+Let’s see when it’s the best time to apply for a mortgage without your spouse:

 Applying for a mortgage with your spouse means that both of your credit scores will be put on display for the lender to check and compare.
 Unfortunately, even if one of you has an excellent score, the one with the bad credit can bring both of you down.